-This informational text vocabulary set will help your students learn and apply new words, created to fit any word list.
+This collection of informational text vocabulary graphic organizers will help your students learn and apply new words.

 Helping your students expand their vocabulary as you introduce a new topic can have an impact on their learning.

 Because our thinking on vocabulary instruction has evolved, we are sometimes on the hunt for new methods to help with our vocabulary instruction.

 Whenever possible, we like the idea of instruction involving real objects, movement and use of the words in a real context.

 When creating this vocabulary set, we worked to make items that did not simply involve copying and memorization.
-(Although you will see that we did leave on option on our choice board involving copying words and definitions – some people do learn from copying so we wanted to leave this for those students who know this about themselves.
-We left this as a choice for the students to make.)
+(Although you will see that we did leave on option on our choice board involving copying words and definitions.
+Some people do learn from copying so we wanted to leave this for those students who know this about themselves.)

 We wanted students to understand the true meaning of words and wanted them to be able to apply this understanding.
 Students will explore synonyms, illustrating words and using in sentences.

 There are a variety of resources in this collection – find what works best for you and your students!